fuzzylabs/website/hugo/content/careers.md

 Don't worry, there's no HR department.
 If you'd like to work with us, send us a CV and, more importantly, a link to your Github (or Bitbucket, etc).
 If you've got a [Kaggle](https://kaggle.com) account, tech blog, cool side-project, or Instagram account for your cat/dog/etc, send us that too (optional).

-fuzzicians at fuzzylabs dot ai
+fuzzicians @ fuzzylabs . ai

 Interviews will be relaxed and informal.
 We'll get together to talk about the tech behind our current projects and then do a little pair-programming.